dvreeze/try-scalameta/README.rst

 if the tree has no associated name.
 So symbols associate uses of types, functions etc. with their definitions.
 Zooming in, from the symbol the *SymbolInformation* is obtained.
 It tells us more about the kind of symbol and provides some more details.
-Zooming in further, the *Signature* is obtained, which for classes, methods, types etc. provides details about their signature, in terms of *SymbolInformation* and *SemanticType*s.
+Zooming in further, the *Signature* is obtained, which for classes, methods, types etc. provides details about their signature, in terms of *SymbolInformation* and *SemanticType* instances.
 So this gives an idea about how syntactic trees and the associated semantic information hang together.
 Of course, if the tree has no symbol, there is no point in zooming in further for semantic information or even signatures.